-- There have been no communications from the NCAA or other regulating agencies concerning noncompliance with, or deficiencies in, financial reporting practices. - 19.
-We have a process to track the status of audit findings and recommendations. - 20.
-We are responsible for compliance with the federal and state laws, regulations, and provisions of contracts and debt agreements applicable to us; and we have identified and disclosed to you all federal and state laws, regulations and provisions of contracts and debt agreements that we believe have a direct and material effect on the determination of financial statement amounts or other financial data significant to the audit objectives, including legal and contractual provisions for reporting specific activities.
+There have been no communications from the NCAA or other regulating agencies concerning noncompliance with, or deficiencies in, financial reporting practices.

-21. There are no -

-- a.
-Violations or possible violations of provisions of contracts, federal and state laws or regulations, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance, except those already disclosed in the financial statements, if any. - b.
-Other liabilities or gain or loss contingencies that are required to be accounted for or disclosed by accounting principles generally accepted in the United States of America. - 22.
-The University of Wisconsin Madison Division of Intercollegiate Athletics has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 23.
-The University of Wisconsin Madison Division of Intercollegiate Athletics has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 24.
+- 19. We have a process to track the status of audit findings and recommendations. - We have identified to you any previous audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - 21.
+We are responsible for compliance with the federal and state laws, regulations and provisions of contracts and debt agreements applicable to us; and we have identified and disclosed to you all federal and state laws, regulations and provisions of contracts and debt agreements that we believe have a direct and material effect on the determination of financial statement amounts or other financial data significant to the audit objectives, including legal and contractual provisions for reporting specific activities. - 22.
+There are no - a.
+Violations or possible violations of provisions of contracts, federal and state laws or regulations and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance, except those already disclosed in the financial statements, if any. - b.
+Other liabilities or gain or loss contingencies that are required to be accounted for or disclosed by accounting principles generally accepted in the United States of America. - 23.
+The University of Wisconsin-Madison Division of Intercollegiate Athletics has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 24.
+The University of Wisconsin-Madison Division of Intercollegiate Athletics has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 25.
 The financial statements include all related organizations. - Capital assets are properly capitalized, reported, and, if applicable, depreciated as disclosed in the Notes to the Statement of Revenues and Expenditures - Budgetary Basis.